 Medical Providers Must Ask the Right Questions

-Any medical provider – hospital, clinic, private practice – must know what questions to ask when it is considering employing a medical billing software provider and justifying the cost to develop billing system for hospitals.
+Any medical provider – hospital, clinic, private practice – must know what questions to ask when it is considering employing a custom medical billing software provider and justifying the cost to develop the billing system for hospitals.
 Here are the most important of these:

-- What languages are best for medical billing software?
+- What languages are best for custom medical billing software?
 Which do you use?
 Why?
 There is great potential in Java for medical billing software development, and developers who use it are generally able to code more efficiently, costing a client less.

 - How often will you meet with me for a review and for recommendations for improvement that will impact both our bottom line and the level of patient care we can provide?

 - How often will you review our security systems and make recommendations based on the latest research and practices?
 How often will you test our security systems?